Greetings, readers!

 Frequently Asked Questions

-What is considered double jeopardy?
+What exactly is double jeopardy?

-What does not count as double jeopardy?
+What situations do not fall under double jeopardy?

-How to raise a double jeopardy defense?
+How can a double jeopardy defense be raised?

 If you believe being tried or sentenced twice for the same crime violates double jeopardy, you or your lawyer can file a pretrial motion to dismiss on these grounds.
-Your lawyer may also object during the trial if prosecuted again for the same offense.
+Your lawyer may also object during the trial if you’re prosecuted again for the same offense.

 Does double jeopardy apply across state lines?